ShreyaPrasad1209/CodingNotes/DSAlgo_NumberTheory&BitManipulation.md

 (x, y) =
 K may have other possible values too

+Given Ax - By = 0 for given A & B we need to find minimum possible x & y ans is find LCM of A & B then divide it by A & B to find respective x & y (Problem: ENIGMATH)

 ### Fermat's Little Theorem:
 > a<sup>p</sup> = a (mod p) Here p is a prime number